Regional military force in DR Congo raises 'balkanisation' fears

 "This must not be viewed as balkanisation," Muyaya said, referring to the division of a country into smaller states.

-Since Saturday, M23 fighters have withdrawn from several villages and towns in North Kivu, according to residents interviewed by AFP.
+Since Saturday, M23 fighters have withdrawn from several villages and towns in North Kivu, according to residents.

 The M23 first came to international prominence in 2012, when it briefly captured North Kivu's capital Goma before being driven out and going to ground.